Sonny & Cher: 1965–1967: Chart success

-During 1965, five of their songs were in US Billboard Top 20, a record passed only by Elvis Presley and behind famous artists like The Beatles, The Rolling Stones and others.
+They released their second studio album, The Wondrous World of Sonny & Chér, in April 1966, which peaked at number 34.
+At one point, they had five songs in the US Billboard top 50 simultaneously, a feat equaled only by the Beatles and Elvis Presley.
+Together they had become, according to Time magazine's Ginia Bellafante, rock's "it" couple.
 Periodic solo releases by Cher continued during this period, including major successes with "Bang Bang (My Baby Shot Me Down)", and Burt Bacharach & Hal David's theme from "Alfie" (as heard in the motion picture Alfie, as well as a single release), both in 1966.
 Because they sided with the young people being harassed on the Sunset Strip during the Sunset Strip curfew riots; they were removed from their promised position of honor in the Tournament of Roses Parade in January 1967.